Xander Schauffele wins first major at PGA Championship in a thriller at Valhalla

 “I gave it my all.
 I put as much effort as I possibly could into it and I knew that my B game would be enough,” DeChambeau said.
 “It’s just clearly somebody played incredibly well.
 Xander’s well deserving of a major championship.”

-Viktor Hovland, the FedEx Cup champion who wasn't sure he even belonged at Valhalla while trying to work his way out of a slump, also had a 10-foot putt after DeChambeau hit his to tie for the lead.
+Viktor Hovland, the FedEx Cup champion who wasn't sure he even belonged at Valhalla while trying to work his way out of a slump, also had a 10-foot putt to tie DeChambeau.
 He missed the birdie, then missed a meaningless par putt and shot 66 to finish third.

 And so ended another memorable week at Valhalla.